FireFly: A High-Throughput Hardware Accelerator for Spiking Neural Networks with Efficient DSP and Memory Optimization: Implementation and Experiments

+In fact, the potential of the DSP48E2 is still far from being fully realized.
+Wu et al. \cite{wu2017high} proposed a high-throughput processing array for matrix multiplication based on DSP supertile and achieved peak DSP clock rates on Xilinx UltraScale (741 MHz) and UltraScale+ (891 MHz) devices.
+SNN accelerators can incorporate the DSP supertile design and achieve even higher performance.
 The potential of other dedicated hard blocks on FPGA is also yet to be exploited.
-Scaling the Cascades\cite{samajdar_scaling_2019} fully utilized the dedicated cascade interconnect of the DSP48E2, BRAM36K, and URAM288K and achieved nearly 100 $\%$ usage of these hard blocks, delivering incredible inference speed on MLPerf benchmarks.
+Scaling the Cascades\cite{samajdar2019scaling} fully utilized the dedicated cascade interconnect of the DSP48E2, BRAM36K, and URAM288K and achieved nearly 100 $\%$ usage of these hard blocks, delivering incredible inference speed on MLPerf benchmarks.
 It is necessary to migrate the existing hardware optimization techniques of ANN accelerator design to SNN neuromorphic hardware research.

-Nevertheless, we agree that ideally, the main advantage of new SNN accelerators compared to ANNs on digital hardware comes primarily from exploiting the sparsity of spikes and not from the replacement of MAC operations with AC operations\cite{dampfhoffer_are_2022}.
+Nevertheless, we agree that ideally, the main advantage of new SNN accelerators compared to ANNs on digital hardware comes primarily from exploiting the sparsity of spikes and not from the replacement of MAC operations with AC operations\cite{dampfhoffer2022snns}.
 Future neuromorphic hardware design should exploit spike sparsity and migrate existing FPGA optimization techniques simultaneously.

+\minorchange{ Also, we admit that since we come up with a DSP optimization technique that is tightly coupled to the FPGA device family we are using, it will limit the portability of our Verilog codes and make it difficult for us to convert our design into an ASIC.
+However, we argue that FPGA-specific optimizations are still necessary for SNN accelerator design.
+As an emerging research field, SNNs' variants are ever-changing.
+FPGA implementations of fast-evolving SNN algorithms are preferred over ASIC implementations because of their reconfigurability and flexibility.
+High-quality FPGA accelerators with FPGA-specific optimizations can offer feasible solutions to SNN real-world applications. }